|Current Workshop | Overview||Back | Print | Home ||

 The facilities available to a workshop are described here.

-Workshop proposals are submitted for evaluation by the scientific advisory boards with three deadlines per year: 15 January, 15 May and 15 September.
-Workshops taking place sooner than 16 months after the deadline will be evaluated.
-Thus, the upcoming deadline, 15 May 2017, is for workshops with starting date before 1 September 2018.
+Workshop proposals are submitted for evaluation by the scientific advisory boards with three deadlines per year: 30 January, 30 May and 30 September.

 The Lorentz Center aims at a decision on the workshop proposals within 10 weeks after the deadline.
 At this point also a week is assigned to the workshop.
 In some cases the Lorentz Center may decide for an accelerated evaluation procedure, e.g. for rapid response to a proposal for a workshop starting within a few months.